 The Immigration Act, Malta Residency and Visa Programme Regulations have recently been adopted by means of Legal Notice 288 of 2015.
 These enable Non-EU/EEA/Swiss nationals and their dependents to obtain a Maltese Residence Permit and henceforth reside indefinitely in Malta by means of paying a contribution to Identity Malta and making a qualifying investment.
 A qualifying investment is defined in the legal notice as an investment in the amount of €250,000 in assets which are determinable by Identity Malta from time to time.

-- The payment of a contribution in the amount of €30,000 (this is inclusive of the administrative fee mentioned above.
-The pending balance is payable after the Residence Permit is issued)
+- A contribution in the amount of €30,000 (this is inclusive of the administrative fee mentioned above and the pending balance is payable after the Residence Permit is issued).

 - A police conduct certificate showing a clean criminal record.

 - Satisfaction of due diligence and a ‘fit and proper’ test.

 - A medical certificate from a reputable health system proving that they are not suffering from a contagious disease, that they are in good health and will not be an unreasonable burden on the local health system.